VideoRecorderMp4 C++ library

 VideoRecorderMp4

-Create CMakeLists.txt file in 3rdparty folder.
-CMakeLists.txt should contain:
+Create a CMakeLists.txt file in the 3rdparty folder.
+The CMakeLists.txt should contain:

 cmake_minimum_required(VERSION 3.13)